 Barbarino: Hey, say whatever you want about my dad or myself, but you don't talk about my mother!
 That woman's holy.

 - M*A*S*H - Winchester is angry with Hawkeye and B.J. and stops talking.
 The two try to goad him out of his silence, saying to him "Your mother wears very expensive combat boots!" and very nearly getting him to crack with "Your parents voted for Roosevelt.
 Four times!"

 - WKRP in Cincinnati - Herb reluctantly buys a painting at a charity sale to score points with the boss - Bailey likes it and says so, and he gives it to her.
 Later he hears it may be worth a fortune and tells her he wants it back, saying "I meant 'It's yours' like a figure of speech, like 'I love you' or 'So's your mother!'"
 When she won't give it back he tells her "I'm very disappointed in you."
 She looks conciliatory and says "Herb? [flatly:] So's your mother."

 - In an episode of Dark Angel, when Alec confronts a gang of steelheads who are monopolizing the steroid black market he's trying to break into, a British steelhead named Eddie asks what he needs five hundred dollars for.

 Alec (in British accent): Actually, I need it for a ride on your mum.

-CSI: Crime Scene Investigation: The owner of a brothel that is a crime scene gets annoyed when Nick won't speed up the search to let him reopen the rooms and comes out with the unusual gem "Your mother sleep with Azerbaijani!"
+- CSI: The owner of a brothel that is a crime scene gets annoyed when Nick won't speed up the search to let him reopen the rooms and comes out with the unusual gem "Your mother sleep with Azerbaijani!"